code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Functions/README.md

 ```

 <a name=st></a>
-### Store Closure in struct
+### Closure inside struct
 To store closure inside struct, we need to:
 1. Define type of closure(because anything to be stored inside struct has to have type).
 Hence struct is implemented as Generc (T).
-2. And Closure has to implement any of these traits [Fn, FnMut, or FnOnce](/Languages/Programming_Languages/Rust)
+2. And Closure has to implement any of these [traits Fn, FnMut, or FnOnce](/Languages/Programming_Languages/Rust)
   - Add return type to trait.
 In this case closure has parameter of u32 and returns u32.
+3. [Trait](/Languages/Programming_Languages/Rust) is implemented as Generic
+4. Instead of calling the closure directly, we will call fun(), This method checks whether we already have a return value in self.ret_value in a Some; if we do, we return the value within the Some without executing the closure again.
+5. If ret_value does not have a value(None) then we will call closure_fun() and save result in ret_value.
 ```rs
 struct test<T>              //1
 where